yug0537/Credit_Card_Financial_Dashboard-Power-BI-/README.md

 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends,enabling stakeholders to monitor and analyze credit card operations effectively.

 ## Tools & Technology Used
-- SQL (MySQL) for structured data storage, table creation, and data transformation
+- SQL (MySQL) for importing, structured data storage, and data transformation
 - Power BI Desktop for data modeling and dashboard development
 - Power Query Editor for data cleaning and transformation
 - DAX (Data Analysis Expressions) for calculated measures and KPIs
-- Data Source: credit_card and customer tables created from CSV imports
+- Data Source: credit_card and customer tables created from SQL imports

 ## Dataset Used